Adrienne King: 1965–1979: Early work

-1980–2008: Friday the 13th and after
+1980–2008: Friday the 13th and aftermath

 In 1979, while King was appearing in a commercial for Burger King, she was referred to producer Sean S. Cunningham through a mutual friend for a role in his directorial debut, the horror film Friday the 13th.
-Cunningham felt King embodied the qualities of the film's lead heroine, Alice Hardy, and he cast her in the film.
-Friday the 13th grossed nearly $60 million worldwide.
+Cunningham, impressed by King's naturalistic acting, felt she embodied the qualities of the film's lead heroine, Alice Hardy, and cast her in the film.
+Friday the 13th was a major box-office success, grossing nearly $60 million worldwide.
+The following year, she reprised her role as Alice Hardy in the sequel Friday the 13th Part 2, in which the character meets her demise during the film's opening sequence.
+King's character of Alice has been retrospectively assessed as a "standardization" of the "final girl" template in slasher films following the Laurie Strode character in Halloween (1978).

-The following year, she reprised her role as Alice Hardy in the sequel Friday the 13th Part 2, in which the character meets her demise.
-After the success of Friday the 13th, King was pursued by a male stalker who managed to learn areas she frequented, where she exercised, and ate lunch.
-The man took Polaroid photographs of King that he would slip under the door of her apartment in New York City, and at one point, broke into her apartment and defaced her artwork.
-On one occasion, the man confronted her in her apartment and held a gun to her head.
-The assailant was apprehended and spent some time imprisoned, but the incident traumatized King, prompting her to leave the public eye.
+After the release of Friday the 13th and during the shooting of Friday the 13th Part 2, King was repeatedly harassed by a male stalker, which led her to recede from the public.
 Her last on-camera screen appearance at that time was a commercial for Downy which she filmed in 1983.
 Subsequently, King was hired as a stunt performer and background actor for the Ivan Reitman film Ghostbusters (1984), having been acquainted with the stunt coordinator Cliff Cudney.

-She subsequently relocated to London where she enrolled at the Royal Academy of Dramatic Art, studying voice and dance.
-Upon finishing her studies, she returned to the United States, settling in Los Angeles where she met her husband, Richard Hassanein, the founder of United Film Distribution.
+She subsequently relocated to London in 1984, where she enrolled for a summer program at the Royal Academy of Dramatic Art, studying voice and dance.
+Upon finishing her studies, she returned to the United States, settling in Los Angeles.
 Reluctant to appear onscreen, King reemerged doing voice acting and ADR work, first for Mel Gibson's The Man Without a Face, and the Lasse Hallström-directed drama What's Eating Gilbert Grape? (both 1993).
-She continued to provide voice work for numerous Hollywood productions throughout the 1990's, including Philadelphia (1993), The Pelican Brief (1993), Wolf (1994), Cameron Crowe's Jerry Maguire (1996), and James Cameron's Titanic (1997).
+She continued to provide voice work for numerous Hollywood productions throughout the 1990s, including Philadelphia (1993), The Pelican Brief (1993), Wolf (1994), Cameron Crowe's Jerry Maguire (1996), and James Cameron's Titanic (1997).
 She would later state: "Voiceover work saved me.
 There's no question it came all around full circle, and I'm a better, more compassionate and stronger actor and artist."

+In 2008, King was inducted into the Horror Hall of Fame at the Phoenix Film Festival.